urnest/urnest/README.py.md

   - pure context management
   - useful functionality that is hard to use incorrectly

-xju.newtype - static and dynamic distinct int, float and str types
+xju/newtype.py[xju.newtype] - static and dynamic distinct int, float and str types

-  - unlike typing.NewType the new types are compatible with isinstance, so you can actually use them to do real stuff, like implement overload methods
+  - unlike typing.NewType the new types are compatible with isinstance, so you can actually use them to do real stuff, like implement overloaded methods

 xju.cmc - context management